zerc/mongo-python-driver/doc/faq.rst

   >>> print collection.find_one()
   {u'_id': 1.0, u'subdocument': {u'a': 1.0, u'b': 1.0}}

-To preserve order when reading BSON, use the :class:`~bson.son.SON` class, which is a dict that remembers its key order.
-First, get a handle to the collection, configured to use :class:`~bson.son.SON` instead of dict:
+To preserve order when reading BSON, use the `.SON` class, which is a dict that remembers its key order.
+First, get a handle to the collection, configured to use `.SON` instead of dict:

 .. doctest:: key-order